Reaction Time Test

 Why did I get a "Too soon!" message?

 You clicked or pressed a key before the green "GO" signal appeared.
-This is considered a false start.
-The test uses random delays specifically to prevent anticipation.
-You need to react to the actual stimulus, not guess when it will appear.
+That counts as a false start.
+The test uses random delays to prevent anticipation.
+React to the actual stimulus rather than guessing when it will appear.
 Take a breath and wait for the green screen.

 Does monitor refresh rate affect my score?